Children’s Faith Formation/CCD Program

 To view additional catechetical resources, please visit the Diocese of Arlington’s website.

-For your own faith formation, to become a fully-initiated Catholic, or to bring your marriage into the Church, consider attending our RCIA and/or adult education programs.
+For your own faith formation, to become a fully-initiated Catholic, or to bring your marriage into the Church, consider attending our RCIA/OCIA and/or adult education programs.

 Saints Charles Borromeo, Robert Bellarmine, and Elizabeth Ann Seton, pray for us.